keymanapp/keyman/common/test/keyboards/invalid/README.md

 # **Tests for kmcompxtest()**
 <br/>

-This folder contains several kmn-files that are used for testing resulting Errorcodes.
+This folder contains several kmn-files that are used for testing resulting error codes.

-Most of these tests are copied from balochi_phonetic and contain alterations of the data to produce (at least) 1 Error.
+Most of these tests are copied from balochi_phonetic and contain alterations of the data to produce (at least) 1 error.
 <br/>
 <br/>